-This Plov or Palava Recipe (Плов) is my favourite Russian comfort food, but is commonly accepted as an Uzbek dish, but all former Soviet Republics enjoy Plov with many variations.
+This Palava Pilaf Recipe (Плов) is my favourite Russian comfort food, but is commonly accepted as an Uzbek dish, but all former Soviet Republics enjoy Plov with many variations.

-Plov can also be made with dried apricots, raisins, and less commonly with dried cranberries, prunes, and even barberries.
-As a kid, I absolutely hated eating the raisins in Plov and always picked them out.
+This Palava Pilaf recipe can also be made with dried apricots, raisins, and less commonly with dried cranberries, prunes, and even barberries.
+As a kid, I absolutely hated eating the raisins in Palava and always picked them out.
 My sister loved the raisins and mum always included them, maybe it was her way of trying to make me eat more fruit!
-This is my mum’s Palava Recipe or Plov, but my wife makes Plov a little differently from my mum, which I absolutely love and will post soon.
+This is my mum’s Palava Pilaf recipe, but my wife makes Plov a little differently from my mum, which I absolutely love and will post soon.

-So you could make a healthier version of this Plov Recipe, skim on the oil and add extra spices, but it wouldn’t taste the same.
+So you could make a healthier version of this Palava Pilaf Recipe, skim on the oil and add extra spices, but it wouldn’t taste the same.
 Russians aren’t skinny, oil free kind of people anyways, why would I try to start that now?
 Bon Appetit! Приятного аппетита!

 - 2 large onions chopped

 - 1 kg carrots cut in matchsticks

 - 1 kg beef or lamb cut into 1" chunky pieces

 In a frying pan over high heat, add oil and fry the onions until they are caramelized and well done, about 8-10 minutes.
 Set aside.